johannesschiessl/convex-chat-sdk/README.md

 ## Installation

-Install the component and the adapter you want to use in your Convex app:
+Install the component, Chat SDK itself, and the adapter you want to use in your Convex app:

 ```sh
 bun add convex-chat-sdk chat @chat-adapter/telegram